nicolasconnault/hometime_assessment/README.md

 ## Configuration
 There is nothing to configure at this stage (no environment variables or credentials).
+Run `rails s` to launch the local server.
+You can then test the endpoints using curl or Postman.

 ## Database creation
 SQLite is currently used, so there is no need to manually create a database.